 Copy the embed code and place it on your web page.
 Vimeo offers a sleek player design that blends well into multiple sites.

-WordPress is a widely-used platform with the option to embed videos similar to how you’d embed images.
+WordPress is a widely-used platform with the option to embed videos in website similar to how you’d embed images.
 However, there’s a limit to the file size for a single video upload.

 Go to the post you want to add a video.
 Open it and click on the “Add” button.
 Continue to the media section and select the video option.
 Click “Upload” and choose the video you want to display.
 Ensure that the display settings are showing “Embed Media Player,” then insert the video into your post.